CriticalSolutionsNetwork/ADAuditTasks/help/Submit-FTPUpload.md

 Accept wildcard characters: False
 ```

-### -FTPSecure
+### -RemoteFTPPath
-Specifies the level of security to use when connecting to the FTP server.
+Specifies the remote path to upload the file to on the FTP server.
-The default value is None.

 ```yaml
 Type: String